 Darlene is a member of the Elizabeth Maddox Roberts Poetry Society, the Adair County Genealogical Society, the Mysterium Society, the Green County Genealogical Society and the New River Band of the Catawba Nation.

 Often the people and cultures of Appalachia have been incorrectly portrayed.
 So many times the "mountain people" are depicted by those from outside the cultures in such a way as to perpetuate an out-dated and misunderstood stereo-type.
+The south, rural Appalachia and Native American communities are often portrayed as poverty-stricken, drug-infested and broke.

 "This is a poet with a deep sense of not only nature but spirit.
 She brings rich native tradition into play...in language that is strict and pure....This poet understand the relationship...between word and thing."
 Jay Parini